syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/SSRS-Configuration.md

 ---
 layout: post
-title: SSRS Configuration | Syncfusion
+title: SSRS Configuration in ASP.NET Core Report Viewer| Syncfusion
-description: ssrs configuration
+description: Learn here about ssrs configuration in Syncfusion Essential ASP.NET Core Report Viewer Control, its elements, and more.
 platform: aspnet-core
-control: ReportViewer
+control: Report Viewer
 documentation: ug
 ---

-# SSRS Configuration
+# SSRS Configuration in ASP.NET Core Report Viewer

-The ReportViewer has support to load RDL reports from SSRS server.
-You have to set your SSRS server URL to ReportViewer’s ReportServiceUrl property and set the relative path of RDL file in SSRS to ReportViewer’s ReportPath property.
+The Report Viewer has support to load RDL reports from SSRS server.
+You have to set your SSRS server URL to Report Viewer’s ReportServiceUrl property and set the relative path of RDL file in SSRS to ReportViewer’s ReportPath property.

 {% highlight javascript %}